ivan-kleshnin/subjective-fullstack/project/environments-and-configurations.md

 This file serves three purposes:

 1. Enumerates all env variables (no need for "sample.conf" reference file)
-2. Typecast all env variables (no need for in place casting etc.)
+2. Typecasts all env variables (no need for in place casting etc.)
-3. Default all env variable (no need for in place value fallbacks)
+3. Defaults all env variable (no need for in place value fallbacks)

 ## Where to store passwords